Indy Men’s Health’s Clinic Policies for Testosterone Therapy

 Clinical Compliance Policy

 During the course of your treatment, your provider may request that you donate blood if your hematocrit (blood thickness) becomes elevated.
-You may or may not be asked to see a specialist known as a hematologist.
+You may or may not be asked to see a specialist known as a hematologist or undergo screening for obstructive sleep apnea.
 Depending on your age, your provider may regularly screen you for prostate cancer.
 If your provider feels that you may be at risk for having a prostate cancer, they may recommend that you see a cancer specialist.
 It is your responsibility to follow these recommendations.
-Failure to do so may result in your testosterone prescription being cancelled until you are able to follow your specific recommendations.
+Failure to do so may result in your testosterone prescription being canceled until you are able to follow your provider’s specific recommendations.

 Testosterone Refill Policy